graemeo/blabber/README.md

 ## Description

-This is a speech recognition application built in Python for learning and demonstration purposes only.
-Speech recognition is triggered using hotword detection, "Hi Sally".
+This is a speech recognition application built in Python for my ownlearning and demonstration purposes only.
+This application is triggered with the use of hotword detection, "Hi Sally".

-I'll be building this application in such a way that you can easily plug in and play different speech recognition APIs out there.
+I'll be building this application in such a way that you can easily plug and play with different speech recognition modules built and maintained by third party..

 You are more than welcome to use this, however, as I have mentioned I have only built this for my own learning and this is not built for commercial use!

 *CONTRIBUTION*

-I've come from a Java background and I am no expect in Python, hence please forgive me for any mistakes I may have introduced whilst developing this application.
-That said, you are more than welcome to fork this repo, make any ammendment and submit a pull request.
+I've come from a Java background and I am no expert in Python, so please forgive me for any mistakes I may have introduced whilst developing this application.
+That said, you are more than welcome to fork this repo, make ammendments and submit a pull request.

 *WARNING!*